jcbraz/tornado-cash-db/README.md

   - In the file TornadoCash.sql, there is the main source code for the different tables, procedures, functions, triggers, etc.
   - The file insertions.sql, there are example of the structure of the values that should be inserted.

+*Check the docs section to find a detailed explanation of each part of the project.*
 *Enjoy!*